shmyaksi/installation-grafana/README.md

 <blockquote><code> sudo docker container stop 12345678923</code> where  12345678923 is YOUR CONTAINER'S ID </blockquote>

+In case of error, use:

+<blockquote><code> sudo docker container logs 12345678923</code> where  12345678923 is YOUR CONTAINER'S ID </blockquote>

 **Step 5.** After Grafana is installed on your server, open your web-browser and type the grafana server IP address (with port 3000) in the following way.

 http://localhost:3000/